Magic vs. Jazz Prediction & Picks - November 2

 Magic Performance Insights

-- The Magic were the fifth-worst team in the NBA in points scored (111.4 per game) and 15th in points conceded (114) last year.
+- The Magic averaged only 111.4 points per game (fifth-worst in NBA) last year, but they played better on defense, where they surrendered 114.0 points per game (15th-ranked).

-- On the boards, Orlando was 16th in the league in rebounds (43.2 per game) last year.
-It was seventh in rebounds allowed (42 per game).
+- Orlando ranked 16th in the NBA with 43.2 rebounds per game.
+Meanwhile, it ranked seventh with 42.0 rebounds allowed per game.

-- Last season, the Magic were fifth-worst in the league in assists at 23.2 per game.

-- In terms of turnovers, Orlando was 24th in the NBA in committing them (14.4 per game) last season.
-It was 10th in forcing them (14.1 per game).
+- In terms of assists, the Magic averaged just 23.2 assists per contest (fifth-worst in league).

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.